6 Best Milk Frothers (Handheld, Automatic, etc.)

-So let’s start by busting a few myths about the world of milk frothing.
+Now, let’s bust a few myths about the world of milk frothing.

-- You need an expensive espresso machine to froth milk correctly.
+- You need an expensive machine to froth milk correctly.
 Wrong!
+Remember, the best milk frothers (or even the best coffee makers) are not necessarily the priciest.
 While most espresso machines come with a steam wand to steam and froth milk, you can buy a separate, affordable milk frother that gets the job done.
 If you are really in a budget-bind, you can even find ways to froth your milk with things you may already have in your kitchen.
 There is no general best way to approach this, just a best way for you, so keep reading to find out what that is!

 Now that we have the most common misconceptions out of the way, we can dive into the nuts and bolts of the best milk frother options.
 Our picks include frothers for just about every specification–budget-friendly, environmentally-conscious, customizable froth, super-convenient, and basic no-frills.

 - Things to Consider When Buying a Milk Frother